 The Meaning of Numbers: The Number 9

 Used 49 times in Scripture, the number 9 symbolizes divine completeness or conveys the meaning of finality.
-Christ died at the 9th hour of the day, or 3 p.m., to make the way of salvation open to everyone.
+Christ died at hour nine of the day, or 3 p.m., to make the way of salvation open to everyone.
 The Day of Atonement (Yom Kippur) is the only one of God's annual Feast days of worship that requires believers to fast for one day.
-This special day, considered by many Jews to be the holiest of the year, begins at sunset on the 9th day of the seventh Hebrew month (Leviticus 23:32).
+This special day, considered by many Jews to be the holiest of the year, begins at sunset on day 9 of the seventh Hebrew month (Leviticus 23:32).

 Hoshea, who was Israel's last king before the kingdom fell to the Assyrians in 723 B.C., reigned for just 9 years (732 to 723 B.C.).

 The first battle mentioned in God's word is between a confederation of 4 kings against another which has 5 kings for a total of nine (Genesis 14:1 - 2).

 In was at hour 9 of the day that a Roman Centurion named Cornelius was told, in a vision, to contact the apostle Peter.
 Cornelius would eventually be baptized and receive God's spirit, becoming the first recorded Gentile convert to Christianity (Acts 10).

 Number 9 and Sorcery